Nadeem-2005/Neural-Acoustic-Emotion-Interpreter/README.md

-# Speech Emotion Recognition with Whisper-Large-V3
+# Speech Emotion Recognition with CNN

-A Streamlit-based web application for real-time speech emotion recognition using the Whisper-Large-V3 model fine-tuned for emotion detection.
+A Streamlit-based web application for real-time speech emotion recognition fine-tuned for emotion detection.
 The application supports both audio file uploads and live microphone recording.

 ## Overview

-This application uses a pre-trained Hugging Face model to classify emotions in speech audio.
+This application uses a machine learning model to classify emotions in speech audio.
 It can detect eight different emotions: angry, calm, disgust, fear, happy, neutral, sad, and surprise.

 ## Features